 Pesticides are used for crop protection-the primary goal of using pesticides.
-Crop can also be protected by mechanical, physical, biological and cultural methods, but these methods are slow as compared to pesticides which are quick in their action.
+The crop can also be protected by mechanical, physical, biological and cultural methods, but these methods are slow as compared to pesticides which are quick in their action.
 Pesticides have more damaging effects as compared to valuable effects.

 Beneficial effects of Pesticides